real food right now

 In this week's Real Food installment, from the illustrious Kim O'Donnel, learn the difference between snap beans and shell beans, how incredibly nutritious they are, what to look for at the market and why it's important to buy this summer staple organic.

-Before moving to Seattle four years ago, I thought of the Pacific Northwest as ground zero for coffee and seafood.
-Little did I know that we were relocating to bramble country, where prickly bushes cover every untended parcel, producing inky sweet-tart drupelets in jeweled shades of indigo, deep purple and Snow White’s lips.
-I'm talking about raspberries, blackberries and their many mirthfully-sounding cultivars -- Olallieberries and Marionberries, to name just two.
+Prickly brambleberry bushes are everywhere in the Pacific Northwest (and other places), producing inky sweet-tart drupelets in jeweled shades of indigo, deep purple and Snow White's lips.
+We're talking about raspberries, blackberries and their many mirthfully-sounding cultivars like Olallieberries and Marionberries.
+Welcome to high summer fruit!

 This nightshade has been unfairly blamed for maladies from pimples to leprosy to "melancholy."
 Also, should you salt and rinse it, and why?
 Megan Saynisch leads us on a path winding through eggplant's exotic history and straight back to the kitchen.